aram2608/aram2608.github.io/_posts/2025-11-06-space-invaders-go2.md

 }
 ```

-We make two simple helper methods to modify the screens internal position.
+We make two simple helper methods to modify the ships internal position.
 We can
 then plop that straight into the Update method and our ship will be cruising along!

 ```go